 Monteverde Senior Apartments: Orinda, California

-Monteverde Senior Apartments is the first new senior affordable housing development in the City of Orinda, Florida, in three decades.
+Monteverde Senior Apartments is the first new senior affordable housing development in the City of Orinda, California, in three decades.
 Orinda is located close to the affluent Berkeley/Oakland Hills area, and older residents find it hard to remain there as they age due to the area’s high housing costs.
 The development provides housing to very- and extremely-low income senior households earning up to 50 percent of the area median income, and it links seniors to BART and downtown Orinda services and surrounding community.

 The design of the Monteverde Senior Apartments community connects the city’s carefully executed past to its future design direction and downtown revitalization.
 In response to the challenging slope of the site, a 40-foot grade increase, the property was developed to include meandering paths up the slope and ensure accessibility to the building’s amenities, park, and surrounding community.
 Residents can enjoy the expansive views of Orinda's green foothills and walk to the Orinda’s downtown.
 Two courtyards were also developed along the slope, one active and one passive, to allow for a number of outdoor experiences for residents.